Summary & Activities

 Deadline for initial posting – this Sunday.
 Post your comments to other threads by the end of the lesson Wednesday.

 Systems thinking exercise (see Lesson 1 Activity Sheet on Canvas):

 Schematic can be either hand-drawn and scanned to file or made with a graphic software.
 Please type your annotation.
-Submit your assignment in PDF or MS Word format.
+Submit your assignment in a single PDF or MS Word file.

 Deadline – Wednesday night 11:55 pm (your local time!)